tziporaziegler/Practice/README.md

  - [Find the Smallest Number](/src/array/FindSmallestNum.java)
    Given an array, find the smallest number in the array.
  - [Find Missing Numbers](/src/array/FindMissingNum.java)
-   In an array 1-100 numbers are stored, one number is missing.
+   In an array, 1-100 numbers are stored.
+One number is missing.
 How do you find it?
  - [Find Duplicate Numbers](/src/array/FindDuplicateNum.java)
-   In an array 1-100, exactly one number is duplicate.
+   In an array of 1-100, exactly one number is duplicate.
 How do you find it?
  - [Compare Arrays](/src/array/CompareArrays.java)
    Given two arrays, find which number(s) is not present in the second array.
  - [Longest Consecutive Sequence](/src/array/LongestConsecutiveSequence.java)